Darkomen78/Fusioninventory/README.md

 Everything you need to use and deploy FusionInventory-agent on OSX Tested on 10.8.x / 10.9.X / 10.10.x

-####In daemon mode the "Force Inventory" link ( http://127.0.0.1:62354 ) not work well in Safari.
-Please use Firefox or Chrome to use this link.####
+**In daemon mode the "Force Inventory" link ( http://127.0.0.1:62354 ) not work well in Safari.
+Please use Firefox or Chrome to use this link.**

 More info at http://www.fusioninventory.org

 • Build_Fusioninventory_OSX_Flavor.sh

+HowTo build package :

-1. Copy script in a folder on your "build machine"
+1. Copy the "Build" script in a folder on your "OSX build machine"
-2. Launch terminal and type : `cd path_to_the_folder`
+2. Open terminal and type : `cd "path_to_the_script_folder"`
-3. then type `sudo ./Build_FusionInventory_OSX_Flavor.sh`
+3. Type `sudo ./Build_FusionInventory_OSX_Flavor.sh`
-4. Follow script instructions and wait a little
+4. Follow script instructions

 Major step :